-If you’ve got trouble falling asleep, or with waking up in the middle of the night and not being able to get back to bed, know that you’re not alone.
-Millions of people have the exact problem, and in many cases, it’s easily corrected.
+If you have trouble falling asleep, or find yourself wide awake in the middle of the night, you’re not alone.
+Millions of people suffer from these sorts of sleep problems, and oftentimes the underlying causes can be discovered and corrected.
 If your sleep could use improvement, consider reading, The Sleep Solution: Why Your Sleep is Broken and How to Fix It.

 It’s All About Attitude

-You can either look at fitness as something you’ve got to do, or you can look at it as something you get to do, that’s enjoyable for its own sake, and that will inevitably make you feel healthier and happier.
+You can either look at fitness as something you’ve got to do, or as something you get to do.
+Finding a physical activity you like and look forward to doing will inevitably make you feel healthier and happier.

 Different fitness regimens work for different people.
 I’ve flitted from one physical activity to another my entire life, and there are plenty of ways to be active that don’t resonate with me at all.
 I would pay good money to avoid grappling in jiu-jitsu, swimming in chlorinated pools, or God forbid participating in Ironman triathlons.
 But each of these activities provides millions of people with joy and purpose, and many participants would likewise be bored silly by the things I love to do—long hikes, devil sticks, yin yoga, and indoor bouldering.

-So why not try a few of the fitness ideas offered in this article, and see which ones you like best?
+So why not try a few of the fitness ideas we’ve covered, and see which ones you like best?
 Joseph Campbell’s maxim to follow your bliss has never applied to anything more strongly than physical fitness.
 There is no single activity that’s perfect for everyone.
 So try a bunch of things, find something you love to do, and set aside time each day to do it.